lofei117/MyBlog/_posts/DesignPattern/2013-12-18-factory-method.md

 The Factory Method may be used when:

 * The creation of an object makes reuse impossible without significant duplication of code.
-* The creation of an object requires access of imformation or resources that should not be contained within the composing class.
+* The creation of an object requires access of information or resources that should not be contained within the composing class.
 * The lifetime management of the generated objects must be centralized to ensure the consistent behavior within the application.

 Factory Methods are common in **toolkits** and **frameworks**, where library code needs to create objects of types that maybe subclassed by applications using the framework.